aejensen1/BetterFog/README.md

 Notes
 ==============
 - Starting at v3.3.0, you must disable the GUI keybind to disable the GUI.
 There is no longer a config option that states to disable the GUI.
-- Starting at v3.3.3, WeatherRegistry by Mrov is a dependency to this mod.
-It should be also installed, or the mod may not work correctly.
+- For Exclude Enemy Fog, this works best if you enable it by default.
+If the Better Fog is applied

 Default Values Reference
 ==============

-For reference here are the default values that *somewhat* simulate vanilla fog.
-You should be able to see these in the config file descriptions as well:
+It's recommended to set the mode to Vanilla if you want a most accurate Vanilla simulation.
+For reference here are the default "Better Fog" mode values that *somewhat* simulate vanilla fog.
+You should be able to see these in the config file descriptions as well.

 [Fog Presets]